 Sampling

-House mice (Mus musculus) were trapped every year in Brandenburg (Germany) in September from 2014 to 2017, using individual plastic live traps placed into farms or houses.
+House mice (Mus musculus) were trapped in Brandenburg (Germany) in September from 2014 to 2017, using live traps placed into farms or houses.
 The considered transect ranges from 51.68 to 53.29 degrees of latitude (200 km) and from 12.52 to 14.32 degrees of longitude (140 km).
 At this period of the year it is possible to catch a high number of mice along the hybrid zone, and sampling at the same season every year reduces potential seasonal variability (Haukisalmi et al. 1988, Abu-Madi et al. 2000).
 Sampling was planned to maximize capture of the full range of mice genotypes.
-Mice individually isolated in cages were euthanized by isoflurane inhalation followed by cervical dislocation and dissected within 24 hours after capture (capture permit No. 2347/35/2014).
+Mice individually isolated in cages were euthanized by isoflurane inhalation followed by cervical dislocation and dissected within 24 hours after capture (animal experiment permit No. 2347/35/2014).
 Mouse tissue samples (muscle and spleen) were collected in liquid nitrogen then stored at -80°C for host genotyping.
 Digestive tracts were dissected and ileum, cecum and colon tissues stored separately in liquid nitrogen followed by conservation at -80°C.

 Host genotyping